crossfidev/Plexus-Pool/docs/user/mockup.rst

 ::

-   $ tezos-client compute chain id from seed <string>
+   $ mineplex-client compute chain id from seed <string>

 For instance, the following command:

 ::

-   $ tezos-client compute chain id from seed strudel
+   $ mineplex-client compute chain id from seed strudel

 yields the chain id ``NetXwWbjfCqBTLV``.